 Shivani is an undergraduate at the University of Cincinnati pursuing a major in Medical Sciences and looking to utilizing service and education to become a physician, and continue her research in pediatrics.
 In her spare time, she enjoys volunteering to promote multicultural equality and health literacy.
-Through RISE, she hopes to utilize her passion for leadership and service to make an impact locally and globally.
+Through RISE, she utilizes her passion for leadership and service to make an impact locally and globally.

 Hannah Barker works as a technical communicator at Medpace in Cincinnati.
 She received her Bachelor’s Degree from Xavier University and her Master’s Degree in Professional Writing from the University of Cincinnati (UC).
 While at UC, she worked with international services and programs, which fueled her interest in global affairs.

 Azalea Laverde is a second year International Affairs Major at the University of Cincinnati with a minor in Spanish.
 She hopes to pursue International Law and have a career in humanitarian work.
 She is passionate in improving the quality and access to equal education, resources, and fair treatment in her community.
 Her interests include reading, creative writing, and staying up to date with the latest idea and issues in our world today.

 Health Program Intern